carpentries-incubator/intro-image-classification-cnn/episodes/05-evaluate-predict-cnn.md

 - GridSearch will evaluate the model for all 3x3 = 9 combinations (e.g., {0.01, 10}, {0.01, 50}, {0.1, 10}, and so on)

-### Tune Hyperparameters Example: use GridSearch to tune **Optimizer**
+::::::::::::::::::::::::::::::::::::: challenge

+## Tune Optimizer using Grid Search

-In episode 04 we talked briefly about the `Adam` optimizer used in our `model.compile` discussion.
+In [Episode 04](./04-fit-cnn.md) we talked briefly about the `Adam` optimizer used in our `model.compile` discussion.
 Recall the optimizer refers to the algorithm with which the model learns to optimize on the provided loss function.

 Here we will use our introductory model to demonstrate how GridSearch is expressed in code to search for an optimizer.

+:::::::::::::::::::::::: solution

 First, we will define a **build function** to use during GridSearch.
 This function will compile the model for each combination of parameters prior to evaluation.